nmaier/simpleDLNA/Readme.md

 And so I decided to write my own server, borrowing some ideas from Coherence, reading some of the UPnP specs and reverse engineering the various protocols involved (yuck, SOAP :p) by watching my TV interact with Coherence and Serviio under Wireshark.

+Basic use
+---

+* `sdlna.exe` / `mono sdna.exe`
+  Serve videos from current directory and subdirectories
+* `sdlna.exe -t image -t audio -v bytitle`
+   Serve images and audio files from the current directory and subdirectories, organizing files by title.
+* `sdlna.exe -c cache.sqlite dir1 dir2`
+   Serve videos from dir1 and dir2 (and subdirectories), storing meta data and thumbnails in the persistent cache store `cache.sqlite`.
+* `sdlna.exe --help`
+  Display usage help

 Features
 ---